CrowdStrike/drawmeatree/readme.md

     2     0 [  1]   MyModule!_RTC_CheckEsp
 54547 83782 [  0] MyModule!myFunction
 ```
-If this command is very useful to understand what a targeted function does, it is common to end up with a few thousands lines of results, that can't be understood nor exploited.
+While this command is very useful to understand what a targeted function does, it is common to end up with thousands lines of results, that can be hard to understand and use.

 #### Our solution: DrawMeATree
 Because an image is worth a thousand words, we developped a tool to visualize this precious amount of information.
-From a given file containing the result of a wt execution, DrawMeATree will render two graphic trees displaying the functions calls flow; one containing all of the calls made and another one with set up filters, to keep essential information accessible.
+From a given file containing the output of wt's execution, DrawMeATree will render two graphic trees displaying the function calls flow; one containing all the calls made and a filtered version based on customizable filters, to keep essential information accessible.

 These resulting trees will help users to:
 - Synthetize a potential large amount of information to one simpler images;